 Figure 1.
 Binding of single volume containing Roman histories by both Appian and Cassius Dio.

-It is, it transpires, not in the Appian section of this book, but in the Cassius Dio section, that the Audley End Annotator has let such a remarkable record of annotations corresponding to the characters and dramatic action of both Julius Caesar and Antony and Cleopatra.
+It is, it transpires, not in the Appian section of this book, but in the Cassius Dio section, that the Audley End Annotator has left such a remarkable record of annotations corresponding to the characters and dramatic action of both Julius Caesar and Antony and Cleopatra.

 The 20,000 word report applies the forensic handwriting methodologies used by board certified forensic document experts who testify in court, to demonstrate two interrelated conclusions: